Sisters Leadership Development Initiative (SLDI)

 Since the program's inception in 2007:

-- SLDI has served over 2,200 sisters through technology and leadership development workshops.
+- SLDI has served more than 2,500 sisters through technology and leadership development workshops.

-- 48%* of SLDI Alumnae received a promotion after participating in SLDI.
+- 82%* of alumnae received a leadership role/promotion in their ministry after participating in SLDI.

-- Nearly 65%* of the sister's projects impact more than one UN Sustainable Development Goal!
+- 65.5%* of the sister's projects impact more than one UN Sustainable Development Goal!

 In the three years during Phase IV (2016-2018)